Lorena (footballer)

 Lorena da Silva Leite (born 6 May 1997), simply known as Lorena, is a Brazilian professional footballer who plays as a goalkeeper for the Kansas City Current of the National Women's Soccer League (NWSL) and the Brazil national team.

 Club career

 Centro Olímpico

 Born in Ituverava, São Paulo, Lorena was the third-choice goalkeeper for Centro Olímpico in 2016.
 She made the bench once against Rio Preto.

 Sport Recife

 For the 2017 season, she joined Sport Recife, where she became a regular starter.
 Lorena made her league debut against Audax on 12 March 2017.

 Grêmio

-In 2019, Lorena joined Grêmio, a club she already represented as a youth.
+In 2019, Lorena joined Grêmio, a club she had already represented at youth level.
 She was initially a backup to Raissa, but took over the starting spot in the 2021 season.

 Kansas City Current

 After five years at Grêmio, Lorena signed a three-year contract with NWSL club Kansas City Current on 23 December 2024.
 She made her NWSL debut in a 3–1 opening day win over the Portland Thorns on 15 March 2025.
 The following week, she kept her first NWSL clean sheet in a 2–0 win over the Washington Spirit, going on to keep four consecutive shutouts.
 Starting just before the summer break, she set an NWSL record with 690 consecutive shutout minutes.
 She finished the season with a league record 14 clean sheets in 24 league games, helping the Current win the NWSL Shield with the best regular-season record.
 The team set multiple NWSL records including most points, most wins, and fewest goals allowed in a season.
 In the playoffs, the Current were upset 2–1 by Gotham FC in the quarterfinals.
 Lorena was named the NWSL Goalkeeper of the Year at the end of the season.